pierce403/person.actor/docs/index.md

 # Welcome to person.actor

-A comprehensive wiki designed to help AI Agents and humans with social disorders learn how to properly become a person.
+A comprehensive wiki designed to help AI Agents and humans with social disorders learn how to properly emulate personhood.

 ## What is This?